Benjamin B. Hampton: Magazine

-Hampton published a couple of stories in Hampton's Broadway Magazine.
+Hampton entered the magazine business when he was able to buy The Broadway Magazine for a low price.
+He added his last name to the name of the publication and put his brother, Jesse, in charge of the advertising agency so that he could focus on the magazine.
+He published a couple of stories in Hampton's Broadway Magazine.
 He held copyrights on Hampton's Magazine and Hampton's Broadway Magazine.
 He accepted Jack London's story Mauki after it was turned down by other publications and remained committed to publishing stories of social injustices even after other publications had moved on believing readership had lost interest in that type of anti-Capitalist tale.
+His magazine merged with four other magazines in 1911.